Payroll tax - interest and penalty tax

-Treatment of tax defaults related to the AR process
+Treatment of tax defaults related to the annual return process

 - AR lodged or tax paid after the due date but before assessment is issued

-If an employer lodges its AR return or pays the tax owing after the due date but before the Commissioner issues an assessment for the tax owing for the AR period, any tax paid after the due date or remaining unpaid will attract interest at the market rate plus premium interest at the rate of 8% per annum.
+If an employer lodges its AR return or pays the tax owing after the due date but before the Commissioner issues an assessment for the tax owing for the AR period, any tax paid after the due date or remaining unpaid will attract interest at the market rate plus premium interest at the rate of 8 per cent per annum.

 - AR lodged or tax paid after assessment is issued

-If an employer fails to lodge its AR return or pay the tax owing and the Commissioner issues an assessment for the tax owing for the AR period, any tax paid after the due date or remaining unpaid will attract penalty tax of 25% and interest charged at the market rate.
+If an employer fails to lodge its AR return or pay the tax owing and the Commissioner issues an assessment for the tax owing for the AR period, any tax paid after the due date or remaining unpaid will attract penalty tax of 25 per cent and interest charged at the market rate.